Manicures may seem pretty straightforward, but there are probably a few things you’re doing that could seriously harm your nail health.

 You’re probably familiar with the basics—don’t chew your nails, don’t pick your hangnails—you get the gist.
 However, we guarantee you’re guilty of at least a few of these cardinal nail care sins.
 Read on to see where you’re going wrong!

 Even if the nail equipment is yours, please sanitise it properly after every use.
-Your nail clippers (especially the set you use on your toenails) are gross after every use, and the same goes for your cuticle pushers and nippers.
+Your nail clippers (especially the set you use on your toenails) become gross after every use, accumulating all sorts of bacteria and gunk from under your nails—and the same goes for your cuticle pushers and nippers.

 We all want shiny, healthy-looking natural nails, and buffing is often the easiest way to achieve just that.

 Unfortunately, everything comes with a cost.
-When you buff your nails, you’re filing away entire layers of nail.
-To avoid thinning and weakening your nails to oblivion, make sure you're not buffing too often.
+When you buff your nails, you’re essentially filing off entire layers of your nail’s structure.
+To avoid thinning and weakening your nails to oblivion, make sure you’re not buffing too often.
 No more than once a month is a good schedule to keep to.

-There's this belief that suggests that going au naturale with your nails can somehow cure all your nail-ments (ha, get it?) including staining, white lines, and yellowing, but this is, unfortunately, a myth.
+There’s this belief that suggests that going au naturale with your nails can somehow cure all your nail-ments (ha, get it?) including staining, white lines, and yellowing.
+This is, unfortunately, a myth.

 The reason you don’t need to let your nails breathe between manicures is that your nails don’t actually ‘breathe’—all the nutrition they need is supplied through the blood vessels in the nail bed.

 You see it everywhere in films, tv, and pop culture–manicurists filing nails like they’re brandishing a saw; back and forth.
 Now, Hollywood actors are no nail experts, so heed our advice and only file in one direction, lest you leave your talons susceptible to peeling and breakage.
+How does this technique switch-up help in any way?
+Well, put simply, the back-and-forth motion frays your nail on a microscopic level while the one-way technique simply buffs it all in the same direction.
+The fraying is what leaves your nail more prone to snapping, lifting and breaking.
 Yikes!

 This is something everyone tends to overlook: your nail plate, like your hair follicles, produces oils that help to nourish the nails.